close

 Polio.
 A word that caused havoc.
 A word that brought immense fear to mind.
 A word that people lost their loved ones to.

 In India, the Government undertook The Pulse Polio Initiative on a national level to eradicate poliomyelitis, better known as polio.
 The programme was introduced in 1998, following the worldwide investment in the elimination of polio.
-India’s initiative essentially followed a programme of targeting children below 5 years and administering polio medication to those in high-risk areas.
+India's initiative essentially followed a programme of targeting children below 5 years and administering polio medication to those in high-risk areas.
 They conducted this drive every year in National and Sub-national bouts of immunization.
-India has now been declared a polio-free country by the World Health Organization since there have been no cases of wild polio since 2011.
+India has now been declared a polio-free country by the World Health Organization since there have been no cases of wild polio since 2011 (World Health Organization, 2014).
 However, this feat was not achieved overnight.
 No, it took India over 10 years to get to this stage.
 And Pulse Polio was her path.

 India aspired to reach all sectors of society, especially those in remote areas.
 They did not want any child to be overlooked in the process and potentially risk being infected.
 In order to conduct their campaign successfully, they needed to address preventive measures as well as contain the virus wherever there was an outbreak.
 Hence, they amped up surveillance everywhere.
 Desks and booths were set up all across the country.
 Vaccines were made sure to be available at all times in cold rooms close by enough to be brought to booths as and when required.
-Employers and volunteers were arranged all over, and children that weren’t present during immunization were spotted.
-Marketing and publicity of the campaign were a must in order to reach to the masses, garner support and raise awareness about the dreadful poliovirus.
+Employers and volunteers were arranged all over, and children that weren't present during immunization were spotted.
+Marketing and publicity of the campaign were a must in order to reach the masses, garner support, and raise awareness about the dreadful poliovirus.

 While poliovirus immunization helped the country take a step in the right direction, there were many difficulties that were faced along the way.
 In rural sections of the society, many people refused to help in the campaign because of caste-based discrimination they were facing by the health officials.
 In most developed countries, the polio vaccine was required to be administered some three times in order to immunize kids.
 However, in India, and other developing countries, they began facing a different type of issue wherein just 3 doses of the vaccine did not really protect the children.
 Instead, Indian children required anywhere between 8 to 10 doses to be fully immune to the virus.
-There was a pressing concern when it came to Indian children because many of them were too weak, constantly battling diarrhoea, which diminished the power of the vaccine in and of itself.
+There was a pressing concern when it came to Indian children because many of them were too weak, constantly battling diarrhea, which diminished the power of the vaccine in and of itself.
 This, coupled with issues such as open defecation, monsoons, and poor treatment of water, led to the virus being spread further.
 Parents began doubting the drops as they saw that the number of cases of polio was actually increasing and so were the dosage amounts.
 The polio vaccine actually consists of a weakened but live poliovirus.
 In a rare few cases, this vaccine was actually the cause of paralytic polio.
-There were many more problems throughout the duration of the campaign, such as battling rumours about the vaccine being made out of dog blood or pig fat, poor support from the community, including doctors and other healthcare professionals, and problems in the maintenance and procurement of the vaccine, etc.
+There were many more problems throughout the duration of the campaign, such as battling rumors about the vaccine being made out of dog blood or pig fat, poor support from the community, including doctors and other healthcare professionals, and problems in the maintenance and procurement of the vaccine, etc. (Ravi, 2023).

 Get a custom paper now from our expert writers.